kaltura/kaltura-player-rn/docs/setup-dev-environment.md

       ```js
       cd root_folder/example OR path to `example` app
-      yarn add path to `kaltura-player-rn` in you system
+      yarn add path to `kaltura-player-rn` in your system
       ```

   - #### Setup for Android